abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 Check if string include given string or not and return true or false <br/>

 #### 🔸 startWith
-Check if any string start with given string or not and return true or false <br/>
+Check if any string starts with given string or not and return true or false <br/>

 #### 🔸 endsWith
 Check if any string ends with given string or not and return true or false <br/>